Giftbit/currencyapi/docs/quickstart/promotions.md

 # Promotions

-Promotions enable you to incentive and engage your customers.
+Promotions enable you to incentivize and engage your customers.
 Once you’re set up with [customer accounts](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/accounts.md) that tell you who’s spending and how they’re spending, take the next step by adding tailor-made promotions that match your customer’s preferences.

-This is a quick step-by-step guide using two examples to illustrate the types of promotions you can run with Lightrail.
-The promotions are attached to existing customer accounts using the Lightrail API.
-The first example is a sign-up bonus (this type of promotion can be applied to any use case that incentivizes customers to spend at a particular time); the second is a high-value purchase incentive (this type of promotion can be applied to any use case that rewards customers for making a particular type of purchase).
+This is a quick step-by-step guide using two examples to illustrate the types of promotions you can run with Lightrail using the API.

+The first example is a sign-up bonus.
+This type of promotion can be applied to any use case that incentivizes customers to spend at a particular time.
+The second is a high-value purchase incentive.
+This type of promotion can be applied to any use case that rewards customers for making a particular type of purchase.

+**Note:** Promotions can also be applied in bulk using the [Lightrail web app](https://www.lightrail.com/app/#/login).
+Search or filter for the [accounts](https://www.lightrail.com/app/#/accounts) or [gift cards](https://www.lightrail.com/app/#/cards) you'd like to apply the promotion to, select them, and choose "Attach Promo" from the "Actions" dropdown menu.

 Want more?
 Lightrail supports many more complex types of promotions.
-See [Redemption Rules](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md) to take your incentives to the next level or [contact us](mailto:hello@lightrail.com) for more options.
+See our [Redemption Rules](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md) to take your incentives to the next level or [contact us](mailto:hello@lightrail.com) for more options.

 ## Getting Started